borntofrappe/python-scripts/time-series-visualizer/README.md

 ---

-- Create a `draw_line_plot` function that uses Matplotlib to draw a line chart similar to "examples/Figure_1.png".
-The title should be "Daily freeCodeCamp Forum Page Views 5/2016-12/2019".
-The label on the x axis should be "Date" and the label on the y axis should be "Page Views".
 - Create a `draw_bar_plot` function that draws a bar chart similar to "examples/Figure_2.png".
 It should show average daily page views for each month grouped by year.
 The legend should show month labels and have a title of "Months".
 On the chart, the label on the x axis should be "Years" and the label on the y axis should be "Average Page Views".
 - Create a `draw_box_plot` function that uses Searborn to draw two adjacent box plots similar to "examples/Figure_3.png".
 These box plots should show how the values are distributed within a given year or month and how it compares over time.
 The title of the first chart should be "Year-wise Box Plot (Trend)" and the title of the second chart should be "Month-wise Box Plot (Seasonality)".
 Make sure the month labels on bottom start at "Jan" and the x and x axis are labeled correctly.